ChrisCummins/msc-thesis/docs/SkelCL.md

 When a skeleton is invoked, user data is copied to the device memory, and the kernel job is enqueued on the device.
 The SkelCL API is asynchronous, and operates in the same style as a "future" API.
-E.g. reading from a data structure will block until the computation has completed and the data has been transformed back from the device to the host memory.
+E.g. a call to a skeleton will return an output immediately, but reading the output will block until the computation has completed and the data has been transformed back from the device to the host memory.

 ## Publications